b01lers/bootcamp-training-2020/pwn/example01/example01.md

 payload = b'A' * 32 + p32(0x1337)
 p.sendline(payload)
 ```

-Pwntools has awesome helper functions `p32(int)` and `p64(long)`, which will by default encode the integer as little endian, how numbers are encoded in memory on most machines.
+Pwntools has awesome helper functions `p32(int)` and `p64(long)`, which will by default encode the integer as little endian, how numbers are encoded in memory on most machines we will be hacking.
 These functions will be used a ton to encode addresses and other numbers in further challenges.